Good Vibrations (film): Release

 Good Vibrations was released on 29 March 2013, following showings at various film festivals.

 Reception

-Q magazine rated the film 5/5, while The Observer, The Guardian, The Independent and Time Out all gave extremely favourable 4/5 reviews, with much praise for Dormer's performance as Hooley.
+Q magazine rated the film 5/5, while The Observer, The Guardian, The Independent and Time Out all gave 4/5 reviews, with much praise for Dormer's performance as Hooley.
 Observer film critic Mark Kermode described the film as "an absolute humdinger with real heart and soul" and later described how he was twice moved to tears watching it.
 Kermode subsequently named it the best film of 2013.

 On Rotten Tomatoes the film has an approval rating of 94% based on reviews from 36 critics with an average rating of 6.9/10.

 Accolades

 The film was the winner of both the Galway Film Fleadh Audience Award and The Belfast Film Festival Audience Award and was nominated for three Irish Film and Television Awards including Best Film, Best Actor for Richard Dormer, and Costume for Maggie Donnelly, winning Best Costume.
 The film received the award for best script at the 2012 Dinard Festival.
 The screenplay of Good Vibrations received a BAFTA nomination.